 Incoming cables of solarpanel to charge controller and from here to distribution blocks.
 The charge controller takes care that the electricity created by the solar panel is suitable to load the battery.

-The 100A fuse between the positive distribution block and the positive pole of the battery makes it easy to disconnect the battery from users and producers.
+The electric circuit breaker (with 100A fuse) between the positive distribution block and the positive pole of the battery makes it easy to disconnect the battery from users and producers.
+The grounding is connected to the negative distribution block.

 Starter battery is connected to the camper battery by 25mm2 cables and with inbetween a relay (not shown) to prevent that the camper battery suffers from starting the motor.
 When the camper battery is loaded the starter battery is also loaded and the other way around.
 The 100A fuse is located at the fuse holder on the starter battery.